UCI-GDIM32-W25/hw1-nxfuci/README.md

 Objects:

 UI:
-The number of seeds planted
+The number of seeds planted.
-The number of seeds remaining
+The number of seeds remaining.
-    The UI changes every time a seed is planted
+    - The UI changes every time a seed is planted

 Player:
-Movement around the map
+Movement around the map.
-    WASD keys
+    - WASD keys
-Planting the seeds
+Planting the seeds.
-    Space Key
+    - Space Key
-Press the space bar to plant the seed
+Press the space bar to plant the seed.

 Seeds:
-Remain on screen when the player plants them
+Remain on screen when the player plants them.
-Only have up to 5
+Only have up to 5.
-    -1 seed every time the player plants again
+    - -1 seed every time the player plants again

 ## Devlog